oasis-open/csaf-documentation/docs/index.md

 # Changing the highlighted link

-When a page should be promoted to the site visitors (for example new event), a banner can be added on the homa page right below the navigation bar.
+When a page should be promoted to the site visitors (for example new event), a banner can be added on the home page right below the navigation bar.

 To add, change or remove the banner, open [/content/\_index.md](/content/_index.md) and change the data in the front matter (upper section of the file between